Nebukadneza/traefik-certdumper/README.md

 # Single-domain traefik-certdumper for mailu

+This is based on the work by Sven Dowideit on https://github.com/SvenDowideit/traefik-certdumper

 ## Fork?
 This is a slight modification that is less flexible, but is adapted to the usecase in mailu.
 If you wish to deploy mailu behind a traefik, you face many